MicrosoftDocs/azure-docs/articles/active-directory-b2c/active-directory-b2c-create-custom-attributes-profile-edit-custom.md

 *NOTE: Before extension properties can be stored, a new application must be created which is used by Azure AD B2C Custom policy for storing the Extension properties.
 The object id of that application is to be provided in the technical profile(s).*

 *NOTE: The Azure AD B2C directory typically includes a Web API App named `b2c-extensions-app`.
-This application is primarily used by the b2c built-in  policies for the purpose of adding custom claims.
-Using this application to register extensions for b2c custom policies is recommended for advanced users.*
+This application is primarily used by the b2c built-in  policies for the custom claims created via the Azure portal.
+Using this application to register extensions for b2c custom policies is recommended only for advanced users.*

 ## Creating a new application to store the extension properties

 1. Open a browsing session and navigate to the [Azure porta](https://portal.azure.com) and sign in with administrative credentials of the B2C Directory you wish to configure.
 1. Click `Azure Active Directory` on the left navigation menu.
 You may need to find it by selecting More services>.
-1. Select `App registrations` and click on `New application registration`
+1. Select `App registrations` and click `New application registration`
 1. Provide the following recommended entries:
   * Specify a name for the web application: `WebApp-GraphAPI-DirectoryExtensions`
   * Application type: Web app/API
   * Sign-on URL:https://{tenantName}.onmicrosoft.com/WebApp-GraphAPI-DirectoryExtensions
 1. Select `Create` .
-Successful completion will appear in the Notifications
+Successful completion appears in the `notifications`
 1. Select the newly created web application: `WebApp-GraphAPI-DirectoryExtensions`
 1. Select Settings: `Required permissions`
 1. Select API `Windows Active Directory`
 1. Place a checkmark in Application Permissions: `Read and write directory data`, and `Save`
 1. Choose `Grant permissions` and confirm `Yes`.
 Only admins of the necessary role can achieve this.
-1. Copy to your clipboard and save the following from WebApp-GraphAPI-DirectoryExtensions>Settings>Properties>
+1. Copy to your clipboard and save the following identifiers from WebApp-GraphAPI-DirectoryExtensions>Settings>Properties>
 *  `Application ID` .
 Example: `103ee0e6-f92d-4183-b576-8c3739027780`
 * `Object ID`.
-Example : `80d8296a-da0a-49ee-b6ab-fd232aa45201`
+Example: `80d8296a-da0a-49ee-b6ab-fd232aa45201`

-## Modifying your custom policy to add the object id of the application
+## Modifying your custom policy to add the `ApplicationObjectId`

 For every TechnicalProfile that will read or write extension attributes you must add a `<Metadata>` element with the two Items: ApplicationObjectId and ClientId which were obtained in earlier steps.